SHAHCoinvip/shahcoin/src/secp256k1/doc/safegcd_implementation.md

 * *(f | g)* is either *(g | f)* or *-(g | f)*, depending on *f mod 4* and *g mod 4* (negating if both are *3*).

-These updates depend only on the values of *f* and *g* modulo *4* or *8*, and can thus be applied very quickly, as long as we keep track of a few additional bits of *f* and *g*.
+These updates depend only on the values of *f* and *g* modulo *4* or *8*, and can thus be applied very quickly, as long as we keep track of a few additional shahbits of *f* and *g*.
 Overall, this calculation is slightly simpler than the one for the modular inverse because we no longer need to keep track of *d* and *e*.